CUITCHE/UserCaches/README.md

 | Dictionary\<Key: CacheCodable, Value: CacheCodable> |
 | CacheCodability\<Codable>                           |

-Especially, if a struct (or class) defer to `Codable`, use CacheCodability wrap the struct (or class), UseCaches also accept it.
+Especially, if a struct (or class) defer to `Codable`, use CacheCodability wrap the struct (or class), UserCaches also accept it.
 See above `CacheCodability<User>`

 # Installation

-> Note: UseCaches requires Swift 4.1and Xcode 9.3+
+> Note: UserCaches requires Swift 4.1 and Xcode 9.3+

 ### CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
 To install UserCaches with CocoaPods:

 1. Make sure CocoaPods is [installed](https://guides.cocoapods.org/using/getting-started.html#getting-started).
-(SQLite.swift requires version 1.0.0 or greater.)
+(UserCaches requires version 1.0.0 or greater.)

    ```shell
    # Using the default Ruby install will require you to use sudo when